mike-bourgeous/mb-sound/README.md

 library to an [educational video series I'm making about sound][0].

-You'll find simple functions for loading and saving audio files, playing and recording sound in realtime (on Linux, and only for really simple algorithms).
+You'll find simple functions for loading and saving audio files, playing and recording sound in realtime (on Linux, and only for really simple algorithms), and plotting sounds.

 This is written in Ruby for speed of prototyping, convenience of the Ruby command line, and for the sake of novelty.
 Another reason is that, if we can